01Avoiding CAPTCHA with OCR

 Why Are CAPTCHAs So Tricky?

-Although they're supposed to be easy for humans to solve, CAPTCHA codes can be very frustrating.
-But there's a good reason why they are not easier.
+Although they're supposed to be easy for humans to solve, CAPTCHA codes can be confusing frustrating.
+However, there's a good reason why they are not easier.

 Blocking cheaters and spammers is a game of cat and mouse; cheaters are always trying to crack CAPTCHAs, and companies are trying to strengthen their security to make them harder to get around (while still letting legitimate entries through).